Csmith954/PyShop/README.md

 # PyShop
-A simple page built with Python using Django framework
+A simple page built with Python using Django framework and Bootstrap 5